 First: despite any idiotic implication to the contrary from Coulterites ("Fortunately for liberals, the Iraqis executed Saddam Hussein the exact same week that former President Ford died, so it didn't seem strange that Nancy Pelosi's flag was at half-staff"--so help me, she either wrote this or Yahoo should be sued!), opposition to lynching has nothing to do with the past record of the lynchee; even less when the lynching is performed under color of official power.
 Christians especially are (or should be) aware of this; the more conservative our theology, the more aware we must be of God's unlimited powers of grace and redemption.
 Neither justice nor mercy are optional--ever.

 A few years ago, I wrote an end-of-year column for Quaker Life in which I laid out a few of my favorite fantasies.
 In an updated variation on one of those scenes, I have had this microscopic hope that the USA's christian-in-chief would argue that executing Saddam Hussein would not be consistent with a "culture of life" and that blood lust, a phenomenon that preceded Saddam Hussein and continued after his overthrow, had to end sometime.
-Aside from moderating the pathetic spectacle of Saturday's lynching, imagine the worldwide evangelistic power of such an act of leadership: proposing that mercy being extended to someone who did not apparently know the meaning of the word!
+Aside from moderating the pathetic spectacle of Saturday's lynching, imagine the worldwide evangelistic power of such an act of leadership: proposing that mercy be extended to someone who did not apparently know the meaning of the word!
 But, no, we had to have our one-egg omelet, even though it turned out, as it inevitably would have, that our egg was not what the blood-lusters thought it was cracked up to be.
 It ended up on our face.

 What is equally galling about the execution: It was a particularly horrible example of the strange dance being performed by the bumbling Iraqi government and the bumbling American overseers, the latter so eager to demonstrate the "sovereignty" of the nation they have fatally sabotaged, that they issue lists of conditions under which they will meekly hand over their death-row prisoner to the executioners.
 I feel for the American dancers--the officers and diplomats who are by and large decent and intelligent people.
 By all accounts, they urged delay and moderation in the final hours of Saddam's life.
 But what does incremental delay and moderation, the calm voice of Yankee reason, count for when the head Yankee has already put everyone, Iraqi pawns and American pawns alike, in a totally untenable position?